Opportunities

 Interested in Joining the Lab?

-To help us assess fit, your email should reference 1–2 publications (with either Arcila or Betancur-R. as first or last author) that relate directly to your research goals.
+This is not a descriptive or exploratory lab.
+Our work is hypothesis-driven, data-intensive, and built around large datasets, computational analysis, and careful statistical and phylogenetic inference.
 Although we occasionally conduct fieldwork, including SCUBA diving, these opportunities are rare.
-Most of our work is computational, focused on large genomic or comparative datasets.
-Students in the lab spend the majority of their time at a computer or working with specimens in the Marine Vertebrate Collection.
+Most research in the lab is computational and specimen-based, focused on large genomic, phylogenetic, and comparative datasets.
+Students spend most of their time at a computer or working with material in the Marine Vertebrate Collection.
 The Pacific Ocean is more often admired than entered for work.